Dell iDRAC Monitoring

 of the Power Unit Status and Redundancy Power Unit Status values, the “other” state is a bug and equals to “ok” and the “unknown” state equals to “not monitored” so these might be not considered to be an “alert”.

-Physical HDs Monitoring
+Physical Disk Monitoring

 • Type